Virginia High School League: Former group classifications, basis for regular season competition

-2013 reclassification, basis for post-season competition
+2013 group reclassifications, basis for post-season competition

 In the 2013-2014 school year, the former three group classification system was replaced by a six group classification system with Group 1A schools having the smallest enrollments and Group 6A schools having the largest enrollments.
 Generally, schools which had competed in Group A have been assigned to the new Groups 1A and 2A; in Group AA, the new Groups 3A and 4A; and in Group AAA, the new Groups 5A and 6A.
 Unlike the former system, the VHSL intends that the group classifications will remain approximately the same size, and schools will not be allowed to compete for a state championship in a group classification above or below the one determined by their enrollment.
 Regrouping will occur every two years.

 Many schools which had competed at the former Group AAA level, particularly in the Central and Eastern Regions, have been assigned to Groups 4A or 3A.
 To a lesser extent, some smaller schools from the former Group AA have been assigned to Group 2A, a few larger school from the former Group A to Group 3A, and some larger schools from the former Group AA, particularly in Loudoun County, to Group 5A.

 The district system largely based on the prior group classifications has been retained for regular season competition and districts may now include schools from different group classifications to maintain local rivalries and minimize travel during the regular season.
 Some Group AAA and AA districts with few schools and which were geographically isolated from other districts in the same group were dissolved and their member schools assigned to districts of nearby schools with smaller enrollments.

 Schools are not required to play a district rival which is at least three group classifications higher.
 For example, a school in Group 3A is not required to play against a school in Group 6A but is required to play against schools in Groups 5A and 4A.
 In some cases, no district championship is awarded when there is not a full round robin schedule of all district teams.